vivekhandebagh/vivekhandebagh.github.io/_posts/2025-04-20-moon-was-pretty.md

 > If only I had a Ring camera for my consciousness.
 >
 > I tried building a snowman once.
-> My fingers froze though.
+> But my fingers froze.
-> But it wasn't the first time I felt that way.
+> It wasn't the first time I felt that way.
 >
-> Really, I am not a depressing person.
+> I really am not a depressing person
+> I don't want to be one.
 > I just want to feel something tonight.
-> I am sure you know that feeling.
+> I'm sure you know the feeling.
-> The pianist between my ears is playing well tonight.
+> The pianist between my ears is playing tremendously well tonight.
 > It's hitting harder than Minecraft music.
-> It's just that I can't tell if I am in creative mode or if I am just trying to survive.
+> The problem is just that I can't tell if I am in creative mode or if this is me trying to survive.
 >
-> The moon was pretty tonight.
+> The moon, she was pretty tonight.
-> I just want her to unlock me.
-> I just want the sun to pour into me, the grass to breathe into me, and the rain to help me cry.
-> I just want the breeze to play with my hair.
 {: .verse}